chobolife/study_english/englishstudy101.com/1_Absolute_Beginner/01_Level_1_American_English/08_Asking_"Where_did_you_go_to_school?".md

 The answer to this question is really easy!
 All you say is: _"I went to [University], in [City]."_
 > I went to Southen Oregon University in Ashland.

-If the name of the city of town is part of the university's name, like Tokyo University, or Oxford University, you can add the name of the country instead.
+If the name of the city of town is part of the university's name, like _Tokyo University_, or _Oxford University_, you can add the name of the country instead.
 > I went to Tokyo University in Japan.

 Once you've heard the other person's answer, it's polite to make somd kind of comment.
 For example,